sjrtp/l4d2_2dvel/README.md

 If you would rather load it manually instead of using the `.vdf` manifest, you can skip step 2 and use the engine's `plugin_load addons/l4d2_2dvel` console command instead.

+# **WARNING**:
+Do not UNLOAD and LOAD/RELOAD the plugin while the game is running, as this will cause a crash.
+(Planning to fix that soon)

 ### 6. Enable the `-insecure` launch option

 Left 4 Dead 2 blocks unsigned server plugins like this one while VAC (Valve Anti-Cheat) is active, so you need to disable VAC for the session: